-No.26 was purchased in 1978 for £100 by the Isle of Man Railway and Tramway Preservation Society (then the Isle of Man Railway Society), and was moved from Laxey in September to Derby Castle Car Sheds for a full repaint in the Freight Grey scheme and was re-floated with a set of Milnes Trailer trucks.
+No.26 was purchased in 1978 by the Three Foot Gauge Railway Society (then the Isle of Man Railway Society), and was moved from Laxey in September to Derby Castle Car Sheds for a full repaint in the Freight Grey scheme and was re-floated with a set of Milnes Trailer trucks.
 It appeared during the 1979 ‘Centenary of Electric Traction’ Laxey Cavalcade towed by ‘Paddlebox’ Car No.26, afterwards being was placed on display in the ‘Electric Railway Museum’ in Ramsey Car Shed, alongside other M.E.R related exhibits until it’s closure in 1991.

 An idea was had into turning it into the line’s new Permanent Way Car during the same year, to replace ‘Paddlebox’ Cars No.26 and No.27 (the designated cars at the time), but this did not occur.
 It’s last public appearance occurring during the 1993 ‘Year of Railways’ Laxey Cavalcade, hauled by ‘Winter Saloon’ Car No.19, returning to storage straight after at Ramsey Car Shed.
 The Freight Trailer was sent for off-railway storage at Homefield Bus Garage, Upper Douglas in January 2001, returning to the M.E.R in December 2009, being stored on wooden blocks inside Ramsey Car Shed.
 It was re-trucked during February 2011, using Milnes Series 1 trailer trucks, but remained stored inside Ramsey Car Shed.
 In November 2014, and with the imminent demolition of Ramsey Car Shed, No.26 was moved by low-loader from Ramsey to Laxey for further storage inside the Car Shed at Laxey.